-The LCT is caretaker of over 300 acres of property (gifted from far-sighted residents) on which we manage a system of trails for public use.
-LCT also monitors and maintains trails on over 800 additional acres of Town-owned conservation lands.
+The LCT is caretaker of nearly 300 acres of property (gifted from far-sighted residents) on which we manage a system of trails for public use.
+LCT also monitors and maintains trails on over 1000 additional acres of Town-owned conservation lands.

 Littleton Conservation Trust is a volunteer organization.
 We are always in need of more volunteers from our community.
 If you are interested in volunteering, please see our volunteering page.

 Littleton Conservation Trust Beginnings by Henry S. Harvey, Founding Trustee